jaaydenh/incremental-corp/README.md

 Although my current skill set is stronger on the back-end, it seemed more feasible to build a solution that more completely implemented the core features by focusing on the front-end first.
 Here are a list of items that were left out and would be worked on next with additional time.

 - Pre-loading assets: espcially as the project grows, it would be better to pre-load assets such as images on a loading screen.
-Ideally, calling new Image should not be in th game loop.
 - Cleaner separation between model and view: this project was built organically as an exploration of html5 canvas.
 A refactoring pass should be done to better separate game logic from drawing to the screen.
 This would also improve testability with the jasmine unit tests.
 - Idle progress - this is the last major feature that was not completed in the initial version.
 With saving/restoring game state to local storagee  already implemented, this would take minimal effort to complete.